-Bill No. 2163 establishes the Public Access Counselor Unit within the Office of the Attorney General to oversee and facilitate the review of denied open records requests.
-Individuals whose requests for public records are denied can file for a review within 30 days, provided they submit a written request along with the original request and any responses from the public body.
-The bill prohibits requests made for commercial purposes from being reviewed and outlines the procedures for the Public Access Counselor to notify the public body and issue binding opinions within a specified timeframe.
-Additionally, the Attorney General is granted the authority to issue advisory opinions to public bodies regarding compliance with the Oklahoma Open Records Act.
+House Bill No. 2163 establishes the Public Access Counselor Unit within the Office of the Attorney General to oversee and facilitate the review of denied open records requests.
+Individuals whose requests for public records are denied, or who believe their requests were improperly classified as commercial, can file for a review within 30 days.
+The bill outlines the procedures for filing such requests, mandates the Public Access Counselor to notify the relevant public body, and requires timely responses from them.
+It also allows the Attorney General to issue advisory opinions regarding compliance with the Oklahoma Open Records Act and provides immunity to public bodies that disclose records in accordance with the Attorney General's advice.

 Statutes affected: Introduced: 74-18b